The Deuce Premiere Recap Episode 1 Pilot Breakdown

 When Vincent and Abby meet later in the episode, we see that she's perhaps not all that interested in Latin and econ classes.
 She arrives there by way of a drug pickup gone awry — her lazy friends didn't study for the exam, and have a need for speed (to cram).
 They send her as their drug scout, and she's the one who ends up at the police station for her crimes.
 Luckily, she's young and cute and the police officer Flanagan (Don Harvey) takes her to Vincent's bar.
 Abby, meet Vincent.
 Vincent, meet Abby.

-Vincent, at this point, has had the savvy idea to dress the waitresses at the bar in leotards.
+Vincent, at this point, has had the savvy idea to dress the waitresses at the bar in leotards — bodysuits, for those who've never encountered that word.
 The bar is flailing, and the owner Kim (James Saito) is in despair.
 Ergo, the waitresses should dress like Playboy bunnies.
 It's a roaring success because the women can be ogled by the patrons.

 Abby points out the women are being objectified, to which Vincent replies, "Object-a-who?"
 Their rapport is just — mwah!